shruti-cs4/SaveTheMan/README.md

 <h3> # SaveTheMan </h3>
 <P>
-   'Save The Man' – A fun Python IQ challenge!!! <br> Solve riddles, escape the ASCII zombie, and test your brainpower.
-Can you rescue him?
+   'Save The Man' – A fun Python IQ challenge!!!
+   <br> Solve riddles, escape the ASCII zombie, and test your brainpower.
+   <br>Can you rescue him???
 </P>
+Happy Coding :)